-What's in Lory's WWDC 2017 gear bag?
+What's in Lory's iPhone 8 event gear bag?

-I'll be heading to WWDC 2017 next week and I've got a bag full of tricks to help me get through it!
+I'll be heading to the iPhone 8 event next week and I've got a bag full of tricks to help me get through it!

-Apple's annual Worldwide Developers Conference (WWDC) is a few days away.
+Apple's big iPhone event is a few days away.
 I don't have to travel as far as my iMore companions, but I do like to take a lot of gear with me.
 While trying to pack as minimally as possible, I'll still be toting around my most important gadgets.
 Here's what's in my bag this year, and more importantly, what my bag is.

-Booq Superslim case for 13-inch MacBook Pro: I'm pairing down quite a bit from last year with this slim briefcase/messenger-style bag.
+Booq Superslim case for 13-inch MacBook Pro: I don't have to drag my entire life with me to Cupertino, so I can keep my bag pretty minimal, which is why this slim briefcase/messenger-style bag is perfect for a one-day trip.
 It's small enough to carry around with ease but big enough to house my MacBook Pro, iPad Pro, and other accessories (including charging cables!).
+Rene will tell you that a shoulder bag is bad for your back, but I argue that, as long as I'm not carrying too much, an unbalanced walk is doable.

 2016 13-inch MacBook Pro:The MacBook Pro is the only way to go when it comes to laptops, in my opinion.
 They are powerful enough to be used as a main computer but portable enough to take on the road.
 I prefer the 13-inch model because it's just easier to tote around, even though I am more comfortable using a larger screen.
 That's why I usually connect my MBP to my iPad Pro with Duet Display, so I can use a second screen.
 The Touch Bar update with the 2016 model provides some useful shortcuts, despite what others might say, that I fully take advantage of.